-8.73 Management of city and town centre parking is essential, to discourage commuter parking and favour short stay parking for shoppers, to safeguard the attractiveness and viability of the centre.
+- 8.73 Management of city and town centre parking is essential, to discourage commuter parking and favour short stay parking for shoppers, to safeguard the attractiveness and viability of the centre.
 In conjunction with location of car parks, parking charges will be used as a means of deterring commuting by car.
-The Council will also encourage private operators of public car parks to apply pricing structures and design standards, which accord with the Council's policies.
+The Council will also encourage private operators of public car parks to apply pricing structures and design standards, which accord with the Council's policies. - 8.74 In order to safeguard the functions of the city and town centres, existing car parks defined on the Proposals Map are to be retained.
+However, if proposals to redevelop these sites could incorporate an equivalent area of car parking to that currently provided, as well as the operational minimum required to sustain the development, then that development proposal may be accepted, subject to satisfying other Plan policies.